INDUSTRIAL HISTORY OF EUROPEAN COUNTRIES

 Industrial History of Denmark

-Not many nations succeeded in managing the transition to industrialisation as an agrarian society.
-Most of the European countries such as Hungary, Spain and Greece which continued ...
+Not many nations have succeeded in managing the transition to industrialisation as an agrarian society.
+Most of the European countries, which continued to depend on farming ...

 Industrial History of France